Brooke Valentine

-Kanesha Nichole Brookes (born October 5, 1984), better known by her stage name Brooke Valentine, is an American actress, model, singer, songwriter, and television personality.
+Kanesha Nichole Brookes-Moody (born October 5, 1984), better known by her stage name Brooke Valentine, is an American actress, model, singer, songwriter, and television personality.
 Her single "Girlfight" peaked on U.S. music charts in 2005, paving the way for her debut album Chain Letter released via Subliminal Entertainment imprint on Virgin Records and went on to sell more than 290,000 units worldwide.
 After a first attempt at a comeback, Brooke officially returned to the spotlight in 2012 with two singles "Forever" and the Adult R&B Top 40 hit "Don't Wanna Be In Love".

 Biography

 1984–2004: Early life and career beginnings

-Valentine was born in Houston, Texas.
+Valentine was born in Houston.
 She started her career as a member of the female group Best Kept Secret.
-To pursue a solo career, she moved to Los Angeles, California with producer and Subliminal Entertainment CEO Deja the Great and signed to Virgin Records.
+To pursue a solo career, she moved to Los Angeles with producer and Subliminal Entertainment CEO Deja the Great and signed to Virgin Records.

 2004–2006: Chain Letter

 Brooke Valentine made her debut with the hit single, "Girlfight", which featured Lil Jon and Big Boi, which peaked at #23 on the Billboard Hot 100 and #13 on the R&B chart.
 It succeeded internationally, peaking in the Top 50 in Australia and Ireland, and Top 40 in New Zealand and the United Kingdom.
 Rolling Stone later included it on their list of "The 50 Best One-Hit Wonders of the 2000s".

 In 2005, she released her debut album Chain Letter which debuted at #16 on the US Billboard 200 and #3 on the U.S. Billboard Top R&B/Hip Hop Albums charts.
 A follow-up single "Long as You Come Home" peaked at #71 on the US R&B/Hip-Hop chart, while a third (the ballad "Covergirl") was released digitally but not sent to radio.

 Later that year, collaborated with rappers Fabolous and Yo-Yo on the single "Boogie Oogie Oogie" for the Roll Bounce soundtrack.